Our SDCCD Student Employment System Job Connect, enables employers to post job opportunities for students for FREE.

 If you would like to receive a registration packet or if you have questions regarding the job fair, please contact the Career Center at email@example.com with your contact information.

-The Career Center offers employers the opportunity for campus recruitment visits.
+The Career Center offers employers the opportunity for campus recruitment visits and interviews.

 Showcase your company’s employment positions through a campus recruitment visit.
 Recruitment visits optimize your organization's employment opportunities by positioning you in the highest traffic area on campus (the breezeway between the cafeteria and bookstore).

 Recruitment Visits include:

 Recruitment visits requests must be made at least 14 days in advance.

 You may recruit Monday through Thursday, during campus Spring and Fall semesters, except for the first and last two weeks of the semester.
 Summer recruiting is not available this year.

 Non-profit organizations hiring for internships or volunteer positions are free.